 - Do the opposite of the chair transfer.
-Move the operated leg forward. - Slide yourself onto the front of the chair. - Pushing yourself up on the armrests of the chair and your healthy leg, stand up.
-Do not lean forward more than 90° except for the anterior approach (pages 29 and 30). - Once you stand, take the walker and bring your legs to the same height
+Move the operated leg forward. - Slide yourself onto the front of the chair. - Push yourself up on the armrests of the chair and on your healthy leg. - Once you are standing, take the walker and bring your legs to the same height.